aneshlya/ispc/docs/ispc.rst

 The Intel® Implicit SPMD Program Compiler (Intel® ISPC) is a compiler for writing SPMD (single program multiple data) programs to run on the CPU and GPU.
 The SPMD
-programming approach is widely known to graphics and GPGPU programmers; it is used for GPU shaders and CUDA\* and OpenCL\* kernels, for example.
+programming approach is widely used by graphics and GPGPU programmers; it forms the foundation for GPU shaders and CUDA\* and OpenCL\* kernels, for example.
 The main idea behind SPMD is that one writes programs as if they were operating on a single data element (a pixel for a pixel shader, for example), but then the underlying hardware and runtime system executes multiple